-Some courses require the purchase of additional course-specific software; this information should be listed in the course schedule or course syllabus.
+- A Webcam and microphone is required to record audio.
+Some courses may require this for creating multimedia projects. - Some courses require the purchase of additional coursespecific software; this information should be listed in the course schedule or course syllabus.

 Use of Fontbonne University email is mandatory for online courses.
 Students must have daily access to a computer.
 It is recommended that students have their own computer for use with online coursework.